 This is an Early AccessEarly Access (EA) features are opt-in features that you can try out in your org by asking Okta Support to enable them.
 Additionally, the Features page in the Okta Admin Console (Settings > Features) allows Super Admins to enable and disable some EA features themselves. feature.
 To enable it, please contact Okta Support.

 Enable Okta-mastered user OU changes

-If you have existing Okta-mastered users who have changed groups, their OUs in AD have not been updated.
+If you have existing Okta-mastered or HR-mastered users who have changed groups, their OUs in AD have not been updated.
 Enabling this feature will change their OUAn acronym of Organizational Unit.
 Organizational units are Active Directory containers into which you can place users, groups, computers, and other organizational units.
 It is the smallest scope or unit to which you can assign Group Policy settings or delegate administrative authority. in AD.

 Note: Because the provisioning flow is from Okta to AD, if the OU is changed in AD, the change is not reflected in Okta.
 The next time Okta pushes updates to AD, the AD changes will be overwritten by the Okta-master information.

 The Assignments tab in the AD instance displays all users and groups associated with that AD instance.